The Working Farm

 The introduction of mechanized farm equipment in the late 1830s reduced labor expenses.
 White Haven was the first farm in the area to have a reaper and thresher. using the choicest seeds and employing the latest philosophy about crop rotation enhanced production on the farm.

 Products of the Farm

 Dent's interest was cash crops such as wheat, oats, corn, potatoes, and hay sold at city markets.
-Grant's interests focused on producing grasses and clover for his horses.
-Both owners grew nectarines, peaches, apples, apricots, and grapes as well as sweet potatoes, carrots, melons, and squash for personal consumption.
+Grant's interests focused on producing grasses and clover for

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Early Owners of the Farm (here, next to this marker); New Buildings for White Haven (here, next to this marker); Slaves Only (here, next to this marker); The Roads to White Haven (here, next to this marker); The White Haven Estate: Other Houses (here, next to this marker); White Haven's Outbuildings (here, next to this marker); Green Haven? (here, next to this marker); Outbuildings / ~150 Years Ago—Colored Troops (within shouting distance of this marker).
 Touch for a list and map of all markers in St. Louis.

 Categories. • Agriculture •

 More.
 Search the internet for The Working Farm.